Scaling up optimized second-line combination antiretroviral therapy for HIV patients who have failed first-line treatment.

 This will become increasingly critical as a larger number of people living with HIV encounter drug resistance and treatment failure.
 These patients will need access to second-line therapy.

-The project will gather critical evidence to support the development of guidelines on the use of improved second-line regimens such as a dolutegravir+ darunavir/r combination.
-It is currently being implemented in up to 9 countries across Africa, Asia and Latin America.
+The project will gather critical evidence to support the development of guidelines on the use of simplified second-line regimens such as a dolutegravir with darunavir/r and dolutegravir with two fixed nucleoside analogues.
+It is currently being implemented in over 12 countries across Africa, Asia and Latin America.

 Progress so far

-The D2EFT study began in late 2017 and is now being conducted in Africa, Asia and Latin America in more than ten countries.
-Primary results from this second-line study are expected in the second quarter of 2020.
+The D2EFT study began in late 2017 and is now being conducted in Africa, Asia and Latin America.
+Primary results from this second-line study are expected in 2021.

 The impact we are seeking

-The direct impact of the clinical trial will be to increase the evidence base for second-line combination antiretroviral therapy, working from a hypothesis that the dolutegravir and boosted darunavir regimen is not inferior to the standard of care.
-The results will assist public health agencies in identifying the optimal approach to providing second-line combination antiretroviral therapy in low- and lower-middle income countries.
+The direct impact of the clinical trial will be to increase the evidence base for second-line combination antiretroviral therapy, working from a hypothesis that the simplified regimens are not inferior to the standard of care.
+The results will assist public health agencies in identifying the optimal approach to providing second-line combination antiretroviral therapy in low- and lower-middle-income countries.

 Over the long-term, the grant could offer a pathway for a second-line regimen that is easier to take; a one-pill, once-daily regimen, which has fewer side effects and is more durable to drug resistance.